gchumillas-dart/domelement/README.md

 # DomElement

-The [dart:html](https://api.dartlang.org/stable/1.17.1/dart-html/dart-html-library.html) library provides a set of functions and classes to access DOM structure.
-But, sometimes, making the most simple and common operations results in a contraintuitive experience.
-For example, let's say that you want to 'prepend' some element into another element:
+The [dart:html](https://api.dartlang.org/stable/1.17.1/dart-html/dart-html-library.html) library provides a set of functions and classes to access DOM nodes.
+But, sometimes, making the most simple and common operations results in a counterintuitive experience.
+For instance, let's say that you want to 'prepend' some element into another element:

 ```dart
 // prepends element0 into element1